adfindlater/pi8s-config/README.md

 git clone git@github.com:adfindlater/terraform-raspberrypi-bootstrap.git
 ```

-After running `terraform_pis.sh`, to verify the existence of the new k8s cluster copy `~/terraform-raspberrypi-bootstrap/control-plane/kube_config` to `~/.kube/config` and then run
+After running `terraform_pis.sh`, verify the existence of the new k8s cluster by coping `~/terraform-raspberrypi-bootstrap/control-plane/kube_config` to `~/.kube/config` and then running

 ```
 kubectl get pods --all-namespaces